 Inventories of Good Practice in Undergraduate Education

 These Inventories are designed to help faculty members, departments, colleges, and universities examine individual behaviors and institutional policies and practices for their consistency with Seven Principles for Good Practice in Undergraduate Education.
-(See Summary).
+(See Summary.)

-The Faculty Inventory has
+The Faculty Inventory has seven sections, one for each Principle:

-Learning.
 It can be useful to faculty members, student services staff, and administrators who also teach.
+The questions address activities consistent with Good Practice in Undergraduate Education and help respondents identify activities they might wish to pursue.

 The Faculty Inventory can be used by faculty members who are interested in improving their own teaching, or as a basis for discussion in department meetings, curriculum committee meetings, and other committees concerned with undergraduates.
 This inventory will be used best by faculty members as a stimulus to becoming more effective.
 It can also suggest professional development activities for both faculty members and administrators.